-Our commitment to sustainable living means that your Logangate Timber Home will be energy efficient.
-Many homeowners request enhanced energy conserving options for their home, because they want to do everything possible to live responsibly.
-We have many products available depending on your level of interest and budget considerations.
-Our in-house Green Building Team will work with you to ensure you get the most efficient, durable home possible.
-This team constantly studies the industry looking for new technologies and better methods of green building so they can extend that knowledge to your home.
+Our commitment to sustainable living means that your modern home building kits will be energy efficient.
+Many homeowners request enhanced energy-conserving options for their homes because they want to do everything possible to live responsibly and save on future energy costs.
+At Logangate Timber Homes, we have many contemporary home building kits available depending on your level of interest and budget considerations.
+Our in-house team will work with you to ensure you get the most efficient, durable home possible!
+This team constantly studies the industry looking for new technologies and better methods of green building so they can extend that knowledge and expertise into the home building kits for your home.

 Insulating Your Building Envelope

-Thermal Envelope performance is probably one of the most critical elements in green building.
-Properly insulated home is important but if not done correctly can severely reduce the efficiency of your envelop.
-Case in point below left is a picture of common practice that has poor results.
+What is a building’s thermal envelope?
+A thermal envelope refers to any structure that separates the inside of the home from the air outside.
+Thermal envelope typically refers to walls, insulation, windows, floors, doors, etc. Thermal envelope performance is probably one of the most critical elements in home building kits’ energy efficiency performance.
+A properly insulated home is important but if it is not done correctly, it can severely reduce the efficiency of the home’s thermal envelope.
+A case in point below the left is a picture of common practice that has poor results.

-Thermal bridging occurs when a more conductive (or poorly insulating) material allows an easy pathway for heat flow across a thermal barrier.
-The most common form is seen in wall studs and roof trusses.
+Thermal bridging occurs when a more conductive (or poorly insulating) material allows an easy pathway for heat flow across a thermal barrier, similar to a regular bridge.
+The most common form of thermal bridging in modern home building kits is seen in wall studs and roof trusses.

-To combat this effect, Logangate installs a ½” Poli-iso Insulation board that is foil faced.
+To combat this effect, Logangate installs a ½” Poli-iso insulation board that is foil-faced.
 We install it under the sheathing over the studs.
 We have been utilizing this technique for over 25 years and the building codes will be catching up to us soon and require it in the near future.
-This addition virtually eliminates thermal bridging.
+This addition to our home building kits virtually eliminates thermal bridging.

-Windows no matter what manufacturer you go with, the windows will be the coldest part of your walls.
-Simply more windows the less efficient your home will be.
-We try to balance that responsibility with also highlighting outstanding viewpoints from your homesite.
-First, as a minimum utilize Energy Star Certified windows.
+No matter what manufacturer you go with, the windows will be the coldest part of your walls.
+The more windows a home has, the less efficient your home will be.
+At Logangate, we try to balance that responsibility while also highlighting outstanding viewpoints from your home site by utilizing Energy Star Certified windows.

 In addition, we can minimize heat loss or gain by customizing the glass to meet your environment.
-Passive Solar design allows us to customize the glass on certain sides of the home.
-As an example, install glass with very high SHGC (Solar Heat Gain Coefficient) numbers on the North side of your home to allow solar heat to come through in the winter months and conversely utilize low SHGC numbers in the glass facing south and southwest to reduce the heat gain in the summer.
-For colder climates make sure your windows have a U-Value (insulating value) of .28 or less, lower the number the better.
+Our passive solar design allows us to customize the glass on certain sides of the home.
+As an example, install glass with very high SHGC (Solar Heat Gain Coefficient) numbers on the northern-most side of your home to allow solar heat to come through in the winter months and conversely utilize low SHGC numbers in the glass facing south and southwest to reduce the heat gain in the summer.
+For colder climates, make sure your windows have a U-Value (insulating value) of .28 or less; the lower the number the better.

 Green Home Designs by Logangate Homes